Davies, Chapter Two, Defining Art

 (1) Avant-garde art of 20th century defied earlier definitions of art as representative, expressive, or possessing significant form

 iii.
-Reply: But then these characteristics (rebellious/transgressive) are art’s nature/essence
+Critique: But then these characteristics (being rebellious or transgressive) are art’s nature/essence

-(1) No reason to assume that defiitions of art will require it to have a particular kind of content or style or is unchanging so no new kinds are possible
+(1) No reason to assume that definitions of art will require it to have a particular kind of content or style or is unchanging so no new kinds are possible

-d.
-Warehouse argument: If warehouse caught fire, ordinary person would succeed if told to rescue the artworks but wouldn’t know what to save if given philosopher’s definition of art as
+c.
+Warehouse argument: If warehouse caught fire, ordinary person would succeed if told to rescue the artworks but wouldn’t know what to save if given philosopher’s definition of art.

-(2) Fit into true and coherent narrative that ties them to past art
+(2) Fits into true and coherent narrative that ties the object to past art

-(3) Provide intrinsic pleasure when their aes properties are contemplated for own sakes
+(3) Provides intrinsic pleasure when their aes properties are contemplated for own sake

 i.
 Artworks not always so easy to identify and our intuitions often prove fallible